How to Compress Videos for Smaller File Size Without Quality Loss

 The good news?
 You can compress videos dramatically — often by 70–90% — without any visible loss in quality, if you know the right tools and settings.

-This complete guide walks you through everything you need to know: how video compression works, the best settings to use, step-by-step instructions for Windows and Mac, platform-specific tips, and a full comparison of the best tools available in 2025.
+This complete guide walks you through everything you need to know: how video compression works, the best settings to use, step-by-step instructions for Windows and Mac, platform-specific tips, and a full comparison of the best tools available.

 1. Introduction